MicrosoftDocs/azure-dev-docs/java/java-sdk-azure-log.md

 ## Declare a logging framework

 Before you implement these loggers, you must declare the relevant framework as a dependency in your project.
-See the  [SLF4J user manual](http://www.slf4j.org/manual.html#projectDep) for detailed information.
+For more information, see the  [SLF4J user manual](http://www.slf4j.org/manual.html#projectDep).

 ## Configure Log4j or Log4j 2